 Professor Onur Güntürkün has headed the biopsychology research unit since 1993.

 Using the same method in combination with the analysis of individual nerve cells, he then plans to understand how consciousness and intentions to act are formed in the avian brain.
 Further experiments will also test the hypothesis that birds form memory in a different way than we do.
 “These studies will open the door to understanding how a differently structured but extremely capable brain is organized,” says the researcher.

-The project starts in 2022.
+The project started in 2022.

+Professor Onur Güntürkün has headed the biopsychology research unit since 1993.